defridge/PP4-PT-Booking/README.md

 5. **Create Booking:**
   - ``USER STORY - As a user, I would like to create a new booking when I want to schedule a training session.``
   - The create booking page only shows when a user has registered with the site as a user and has logged in.
-  - If a user has not signed in they will be redicted to the sign in page if they click the book now buttons on the home page.
+  - If a user has not signed in they will be redirected to the sign in page if they click the book now buttons on the home page.

   ![Sign In Page](docs/readme_images/signin.webp)

   - If a user has successfully sign in they will be sent to the create booking page.
   - The create booking form has 6 sections the user must fill in:
     1. Date - The user is asked to choose a date for their session.
-    2. Time - The user will be asked to choose a a time for there session that are predetermined by the trainer (if the time is already booked the user will be asked to choose another time).
+    2. Time - The user will be asked to choose a time for their session that are predetermined by the trainer (if the time is already booked, the user will be asked to choose another time).
     3. Session Type - The user will have a choice between 2 session types: Consultation or Personal Training.
-    4. Contact number - The user must enter a contact number.
+    4. Contact Number - The user must enter a contact number.
-    5. Email address - The user must enter a email address.
+    5. Email Address - The user must enter a email address.
     6. Additional info - The user is asked to provide any additional info they feel is relevant or that theyd like the trainer to know before the first session.
   - If the suer leaves any section incomplete, except for the additional info section the form will not submit.